Reviews You Can Rely On

 Which Design Features Are Important To You?

-Most running-specific shorts come with some sort of liner (although unlined versions do exist).
-A liner is an integral feature because it offers interior support around the groin (similar to what underwear might offer) and critical chafing protection.
-It is an added layer of fabric that sits between your body and the fabric of the shorts, so breathability is key here.
-This is why many liners are designed with mesh fabric or, in the case of women's shorts, a bit of cotton to ensure good airflow.
+Most running-specific shorts come with a liner (not all).
+A liner is an integral feature because it provides interior support around the groin (similar to underwear) and critical chafing protection.
+It is an added layer of fabric that sits between your body and the shorts' fabric, so breathability is key.
+This is why many liners are made of mesh fabric or, for women's shorts, a bit of cotton to ensure good airflow.

-Liner seams play a crucial role, providing support by gripping the leg to keep the liner securely in place, but they can also cause chafing if poorly designed or constructed.
-Shorter brief-style liners will have seams that sit inside the crease at your groin, where they could become irritating to the skin if they begin rubbing and absorbing moisture.
-Longer liner designs lay between the legs, positioned where the thighs may touch and otherwise rub against each other.
-Here, the seams are meant to grip the thighs and hold the liner in place as the body moves.
-In both cases, extra care is often taken by manufacturers to produce rounded or flat seams that hold their places well without introducing any unintended risk of chafing.
-Strong, well-planned stitching can make a big difference in reinforcing the strength of the liner's grip and chafing control.
+Liner seams play a crucial role, providing support by gripping the leg to keep the liner securely in place, but they can also cause chafing if poorly designed.
+Shorter brief-style liners have seams that sit inside the crease at your groin, where they can become irritating if they rub and absorb moisture.
+Longer liner designs lie between the legs, positioned where the thighs may touch and rub against each other.
+The seams are meant to grip the thighs and hold the liner in place.
+In both cases, manufacturers often take extra care to produce rounded or flat seams that hold their place well without introducing any unintended risk of chafing.
+Strong, well-planned stitching can make a big difference in reinforcing the liner's grip and chafing control.

 running shorts - flat seams and a smooth finish are things to look out for when...

 Several liner styles exist, with the most common being the brief liner.
-Longer short-style liners are another style frequently used, with legs that extend farther down to the upper or mid-thigh.
-These liners are more common in women's shorts to accommodate for the increased risk of thigh chafe, as experienced by many female runners.
-You will also find compression shorts/tights designs on the market, both of which prevent chafing alone and can be combined with unlined shorts if you prefer.
-Compression options have pros and cons, with some runners loving the amplified support, coverage, and blood circulation.
-However, others see the increased heat accumulation and a more revealing fit as a reason to avoid them (or at least combine them with another unlined pair up top).
+Longer short-style liners are also used, with legs that extend farther down the thigh.
+These liners are more common in women's shorts to address the increased risk of thigh chafe.
+You will also find compression shorts/tights, which prevent chafing on their own and can be combined with unlined shorts if you prefer.
 Shorts with liners provide a nice middle ground between tights and briefs, with a modest fit, secure comfort during movement, and solid chafing protection.

-Waistbands are among the most important fitting mechanisms available on running shorts.
+Waistbands are among the most important fitting mechanisms on running shorts.
 They are usually combined with a drawstring to offer a wider range of fits, even if a perfectly fitting waistband could prevent the need for a drawstring closure altogether.
-Although not uncommon, shorts with an internally positioned drawstring can end up chafing on the waistline when tied and knotted during a run.
-It is rare to find a short without a drawstring, as this is among the easiest and sometimes necessary fit adjustment tools, but these options do exist.
+Although not uncommon, shorts with an internally positioned drawstring can chafe the waistline when tied and knotted during a run.
+It is rare to find shorts without a drawstring, as this is among the easiest and sometimes necessary fit adjustment tools, but they do exist.

 Waistbands vary widely in width and construction, with recent trends favoring wider designs.
-While the average men's shorts feature a 1.25-inch waistband, some in our lineup measured 1.63 inches, with a few exceeding 2 inches.
-For women's shorts, the average waistband width is notably broader at 2.7 inches.
-These larger, yoga-style waistbands offer an incredibly secure fit that can be ideal for long runs.
-However, that fit does not come without its own cost.
-The extra material used to create these expanded waistbands can hold more heat in addition to absorbing sweat during exertion, which can create discomfort when tackling longer runs.
-Some waistband designs integrate mesh into the wider-cut waistbands to try and alleviate these drawbacks and take advantage of the best of both worlds.
+Larger, yoga-style waistbands offer an incredibly secure fit that can be ideal for long runs.
+However, that fit comes at a cost.
+The extra material used to create these expanded waistbands can hold more heat and absorb sweat during exertion, which can lead to discomfort when tackling longer runs.
+Some waistband designs integrate mesh into the wider-cut waistbands to try to alleviate these drawbacks and take advantage of the best of both worlds.

 running shorts - the integrated mesh on the waistband of the janji afo middle...